 Is ancient Greek mythology dead, a collection of ancient stories with no connection to the modern world or does it remain a pivotal and integral part of everyday life, surrounding the world we live in?
 In a try to answer this question, the following article explores some of the aspects of life where ancient Greek mythology is very much alive!

-Every time we think of ancient Greek mythology, images of terrifying creatures, heroic battles, idealised figures and sometimes perversive stories pop into our heads.
-This collection of stories, of such pivotal importance for the ancient Greek mindset, nurtured the development of Greek civilisation teaching generation after generation how to be a proper Greek.
+very time we think of ancient Greek mythology, images of terrifying creatures, heroic battles, idealized figures and sometimes perversive stories pop into our heads.
+This collection of stories, of such pivotal importance for the ancient Greek mindset, nurtured the development of Greek civilization teaching generation after generation how to be a proper Greek.
 By developing, adapting and thus evolving through the centuries, and the expanse of Greek culture by the conquest of Alexander and the Rome’s Greek affiliation, ancient Greek mythology managed to break the chains of locality and became a universal heritage of humankind.
 Its power and attraction literally starred the life of everyone, found on mosaics, depicted as marble statues, decorating the vessels of everyday life.

 Today, we think of these stories as dead, remnants of the ancient world, irrelevant to the modern one or themes for a box-office action movie and inspiration for our pop-culture.
 Is it true though?
 How often are we surrounded by those stories during our day and refer to them inadvertently?
 Here is how ancient Greek mythology is very much alive, and with the following examples, you will realize how big part of your life it really is.